Framework of Supplier Code of Conduct

 • Products/services delivered within specified timeframe

-• Product/service handling in delivery process
+• Product/service handling during delivery process (staff/vehicle for transportation)

 3. Service

-• Coordination during working
+• Coordination

 • Quality of after-sales service